STHQ/kilaueacove/README.md

 **A:** Yes.
 However, the old name, “Lava Lounge,” unintentionally duplicated the name of [a Seattle bar](https://critiki.com/location/lava-lounge-seattle-173/).
 To reduce possible confusion (since I am *also* in Seattle), and to give my space a unique\* name globally, *Kilauea Cove* is the new name.

-<sub>\*The only other Kilauea Cove I could find by searching online is the name of a pair of water slides at [Big Surf Water Park](http://bigsurffun.com/rides/) in Tempe, AZ.</sub>
+<sub>\*The only other Kilauea Cove I could find, by searching online, is the name of a pair of water slides at [Big Surf Water Park](http://bigsurffun.com/rides/) in Tempe, AZ.</sub>

 **Q:** Why “Kilauea Cove”?